lukasz-bromirski/netdesign.zone/README.md

 * **CCIE.SP.1.0.Initial.Configs** - initial configuration for CCIE SP topologies we're using in our CCIE SP online class; more information about this specific class can be [found here](https://micronicstraining.com/event/ccie-service-provider-v4-boot-camp/)

 * **CCIE.SP.Scenario1** - folder with basic CCIE SP configuration and troubleshooting scenario, with both starting and final configuration as well as sample workbook

-## PLNOG Webinars additional materials

-Some additional files referenced during or that can be used to build your own virtual lab for materials presented during the PLNOG webinars at https://plnog.pl/webinaria.html/

-* **PLNOG.BGP.01** - folder with "Basic BGP Internet Edge design" materials, including .virl topology file and Cisco Routem configuration for injecting specific prefixes into topology